aragon/aragon-wiki/docs/press/press-kit.md

 ![](press-kit/team/Luis_Aragon_Project_Lead.jpg)

 ### Jorge Izquierdo - Co-Founder & Tech Lead at Aragon
-> Curious hacker, creator of multiple apps for iOS, macOS and Pebble.
+> Curious hacker, creator of multiple apps for iOS and macOS.
 Reached App Store's #2.
 Always tinkering with new tech.
 Named as a [2017 class of Thiel Fellows](https://www.businesswire.com/news/home/20170616005607/en).

 > Already convinced about the decentralized future of the Internet, he has been building toy projects such as a [mesh network](http://github.com/izqui/net) or a small [blockchain implementation](http://github.com/izqui/blockchain) since 2014.